pjward5656/dcnlp/README.md

 ## Getting started

-This page contains a python script for analyzing free-text death certificates for drug overdose classification purposes.
+This page contains a `Jupyter` notebook for analyzing free-text death certificates for drug overdose classification purposes.

 ### Prerequisites